Cruise through the tangle of Kalimantan’s wild jungles and lush rainforests as you search for orangutans in the heart of Indonesian Borneo.

 Enjoy dinner this evening on board the boat surrounded by the beauty of nature.
 (L,D)

-Overnight on a Deluxe Houseboat
+Overnight – Deluxe Houseboat

+After breakfast on board the klotok boat, start cruising up the Sekonyer River towards Camp Leakey.
 The cruise turns off the Sekonyer River and enters a narrower branch of the river where the water changes colours.
 In addition to being a fascinating natural spectacle, this area is also full of wildlife.
 The guide will point out the various types of animals seen here; kingfishers, broadbills and hornbills are almost a guaranteed sighting!

+Around 13:30, disembark at Camp Leakey for a 30-minute walk along a wooden platform.
+Continuing into the jungle there is a chance to spot gibbons, long tail macaque and wild pigs.
 Make it in time to a feeding platform (14:00) to witness the rangers offering bananas and other fruits to the orangutans.
 Sitting with the park rangers (10 meters from the feeding platform), enjoy the opportunity to get up close with these amazing animals.
+Return to the boat at around 16:00 and start cruising again.

 Dinner is served onboard the boat.
 (B,L,D)

-Overnight on a Deluxe Houseboat
+Overnight – Deluxe Houseboat

 Upon arrival in Lopus Village, enjoy sightseeing around the village.
 Your afternoon is free at leisure.